aras-p/aras-p.hugo/content/blog/2024/02-blender-vse.md

 > "Why all of that is done on the CPU?!" you might ask.
 Good question!
 Part of the reason is, that no one made it be done on the GPU.
 > Another part, is that the CPU fallback still needs to exist (at least right now), for the use case of: user wants to render things on
-> a build farm that has no GPU.
+> a render farm that has no GPU.

 #### "Off by half a pixel" errors